Pop singer Olly Alexander leads a cast of young newcomers in the Channel 4 and HBO Max drama It’s A Sin (formerly called ‘Boys’).

 Keeley Hawes (of Bodyguard, The Durrells and Line of Duty) will play Ritchie’s mum Valerie, while Shaun Dooley will play his dad Clive.

-Neil Patrick Harris stars as Henry Coltrane, Stephen Fry plays MP Arthur Garrison, and Tracey Ann Oberman plays the role of Carol Carter.
+Neil Patrick Harris stars as Henry Coltrane, Stephen Fry plays MP Arthur Garrison (he appears in It’s A Sin episode three), and Tracey Ann Oberman plays the role of Carol Carter.
 Nathaniel Curtis plays a character called Ash, “a faithful friend through thick and thin.”

 Olly Alexander said: “I feel like the luckiest boy in the world to be a part of this project, I’ve been a fan of Russell T Davies ever since I watched Queer As Folk in secret at 14 years old.
 His work helped shape my identity as a gay person so I’m absolutely over the moon we’ll be working together.
 The script was amazing to read, I laughed and I cried a lot, it’s a privilege to be helping to tell this story and I’m so excited.”